HuidaeCho/projpicker/docs/source/query_syntax.rst

 The ProjPicker query string allows the user to

 1. use logical operations,
-2. use latlon and xy coordinates in conjunction, and
+2. use latitude-longitude and x-y coordinates in conjunction, and
 3. switch between various geometry formats

 all within simple string representation.